cinnyapp/cinny/README.md

 Alternatively you can just pull the [DockerHub image](https://hub.docker.com/r/ajbura/cinny) by `docker pull ajbura/cinny`.

+### Configuring default Homeserver

+To set default Homeserver on login and register page, place a customized [`config.json`](config.json) in webroot of your choice.

 ## License

 Copyright (c) 2021 Ajay Bura (ajbura) and other contributors